Assistant Professor

 Welcome to my academic homepage!

 I am a development economist working on questions in environmental/energy, health, and gender inequality.
-In my work, I use experimental and non-experimental applied econometrics methods and combine surveys, sensor data and administrative data to study clean cooking technology adoption, the health effects of exposure to air pollution, and the impacts of household production activities such as cooking on women’s well-being.
+In my work, I use experimental and non-experimental applied econometrics methods and combine surveys, sensor data and administrative data to study clean cooking technology adoption, the health effects of exposure to air pollution, and the impacts of household production activities such as cooking on gender inequalities.
 Part of my research is based on extensive fieldwork in Burkina Faso.

-Prior to starting my PhD, I worked in the non-profit sector for over a decade with a focus on access to energy and clean cooking interventions in developing countries.
+Before joining academia, I worked in the non-profit sector for over a decade with a focus on access to energy and clean cooking interventions in developing countries.

 NEWS: